FastTrackStudios/inferno/README.md

 # Changelog

+## 0.5.0
+* works with JACK, should work with any app that uses the soundcard as an interrupt source
+* introduced automated integration test that launches 2 instances, streams audio data between them and checks for its correctness (including audio comparison).
+Currently tests only JACK with alsa_pcm_inferno.
+PipeWire, aplay, arecord, sox and Inferno2pipe are planned.
+* Dockerfile
+* fix logic error in CPU lockup prevention code

 ## 0.4.3
 * support monotonic clock as base with jump-preventing guard (Statime)
 * reduced snowball effect when CPU is overloaded, transmitter is lagging and tries to transmit multiple packets at once: max lag is set to `TX_LATENCY_NS`, and if transmit thread is locked for more than 5ms, 2ms sleep will be forced